MSME and small business

 • SPEL Semiconductors – India’s only assembly and testing service provider.

-• Tata Elxsi, Vedanta, HCL, Dixon Technologies – Larger players investing heavily in semiconductor growth.
+• Tata Elxsi, Vedanta, HCL, Dixon Technologies – Larger players investing heavily in semiconductors growth.

 Conclusion: India’s Silicon Future

-The launch of India’s first indigenous semiconductor chip is more than a technical milestone—it’s a turning point.
+The launch of India’s first indigenous semiconductors chip is more than a technical milestone—it’s a turning point.

 • For the nation, it reduces dependence on imports and strengthens supply chains.